Childbirth and Parenting Classes at Wellington Regional Medical Center

 Tour Location: Main lobby of the hospital.

-Each tour is limited to eight expectant mothers and her partner, so be sure to register today.
+Each tour is limited to 10 expectant mothers and their partners, so be sure to register today.
 Reserve your place online or by calling 561-798-9880.

 Lamaze Childbirth Education